-As at 31 December 2023 and 2022, almost all corporate loans (over 99% of loans and advances to customers) were granted to the companies operating in Ukraine, which represents a significant geographical concentration in one region (Note 23).
+As at 31 December 2023 and 2022, almost all corporate loans (over 99% of loans and advances to customers) were granted to the companies operating in Ukraine, which represents a significant geographical concentration in one region (Note 24).

-As at 31 December 2023, the Group did not grant loans and advances to groups of customers which individually exceeded 10% of the Bank's equity.
+As at 31 December 2023, the Bank did not grant loans and advances to groups of customers which individually exceeded 10% of the Bank's equity.

-As at 31 December 2022, the Group provided loans to three group of customers in the total amount of UAH 3,939,459 thousand, which separately exceeded 10% of the Group's equity.
+As at 31 December 2022, the Bank provided loans to three groups of customers in the total amount of UAH 3,939,459 thousand, which separately exceeded 10% of the Bank's equity.

-As at 31 December 2023 and 2022, the maximum credit risk exposure on loans and advances to customers amounted to UAH 24,873,181 thousand and UAH 29,934,500 thousand, respectively.
+As at 31 December 2023 and 2022, the maximum credit risk exposure on loans and advances to customers amounted to UAH 24,861,899 thousand and UAH 29,892,900 thousand, respectively.
+Credit quality of loans and advances to customers is disclosed in Note 24.